aetperf/aetperf.github.io/_posts/2022-03-18-Plotting-population-density-with-datashader.md

 tags: Python raster datashader population dataviz
 ---

-In this short post, we are using the [Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/ghs_pop2019.php):
+In this short post, we are using the [Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/ghs_pop2019.php) from the European Commission:

 > This spatial raster dataset depicts the distribution of population, expressed as the number of people per cell.